Technologies used for Active and Static Waterbars.

 Synthetic rubbers are a mix of polymers (normally a combination of a plastic and a rubber) that contain thermoplastic and elastomeric properties.

 Synthetic rubbers show advantages typical of both plastic and rubber-based materials.
-The benefit of using synthetic rubber is its
+The benefit of using synthetic rubber is its ability to elongate and return to its near original shape thus creating a more durable and versatile material.

 The combination of this technology with hydrophilic elements, gives the ability to create products with differing swelling properties.